qLab/qLib/README.md

 - Download the latest version (see link above)
 - Extract and move it into the Houdini config folder in your home folder
-- Append the provided houdini.env example file to your own houdini.env
+- Append provided houdini.env example file contents to your own houdini.env

 ### Installation